suysh-msra/OpenFASOC/README.md

 # OpenFASOC
 A repo to explain how OpenFASOC can be used in conjunction with other open source tools to automate SoC design.
 The process begins with aux cell generation, which are then put together to form ICs.
-The aux cells are the building blocks, which can be used to build a variety of SoCs.
+The aux cells are the building blocks, which can be used to build a variety of SoCs
 # OpenFASOC

 ## Installation of the required tools